-Can dogs eat egg yolks?
+Question: Can dogs eat egg yolks?

-We are going to be discussing the health benefits and some precautions that all dog owners should be aware of.
+In this guide we are going to be discussing the health benefits and some precautions that all dog owners should be aware of.

 So without much being said, let’s get started.